-The Leki Micro Vario Carbon trekking poles pack smaller than the Leki Legacy above – they measure only 15 inches when folded.
+The Leki Micro Vario Carbon trekking poles pack smaller than the Legacy poles above – they measure less than 16 inches (40 cm) when folded.
 They consist of three sections (foldable construction) and the section closest to the grip can be adjusted in length for good fit (the length of the pole can be increased for up to 8 inches).
-The pole is secured at the desired length with a lever lock mechanism which is easy to use even with gloves on.
+The pole is secured at the desired length with the Speed lock 2 lever lock mechanism which is easy to use even with gloves on.
 The extended Leki Micro Vario Carbon pole measures from 43 – 51 inches in length.
 Folding the poles is also very easy – they have a push-button beneath the grip which releases the mechanism.
 Leki also offers many different baskets and tips for this model.
 When purchasing the Leki Micro Vario Carbon, you also get a nylon bag for storing additional baskets and tips.

 3. Black Diamond Alpine Carbon Z Trekking

 - Approach to climbing routes

 The Black Diamond Alpine Carbon Z Trekking poles differ from the Leki models listed above by not being adjustable in length.
 However, the model does come in four different lengths (from 40 to 51 inches).
 The Black Diamond Alpine Carbon Z are foldable and made of carbon fibers.
 Therefore, they are very light and can be folded super small.
 The shortest version of the Alpine Carbon Z poles (40 in.) weighs merely 1 pound and measures only 14 inches in length when folded.
 They are equipped with the Z-Pole Rapid Deployment System; the locking mechanism can be easily released by pressing a button.
 The Black Diamond Alpine Carbon Z also have comfortable grips and moisture-wicking straps, and can be used with either carbide or rubber tips.

 4. Black Diamond Trail Pro